 REDUCING WASTE: We give you your own water bottle and cloth shopping bag to eliminate the need for disposable bottles and plastic bags.
 By reducing our need for plastic bags and bottles, we avoid having these things go into landfills or into the tummies of our native animals.
 For more information on how we donate to The Turtle Rehabilitation Centre and other environmental groups, see Philanthropy and Partnerships.

 CARBON OFFSETTING: We calculate the total carbon footprint of your trip.
 Then we pay Sustainable Travel International (STI) to offset your emissions by investing in environmental and community-based projects.
 For more information about our carbon offsetting, see 10 Reasons Why We’re Eco.

 How your trip is safety-oriented

-RISK ASSESSMENT: Our safety record is immaculate.
-No student on any of our tours has ever sustained an injury requiring a hospital stay.
-We have a complete Crisis Management Plan, we assess risks of the tour and are happy to complete a risk assessment for you upon request.
+RISK ASSESSMENT: We have a complete Crisis Management Plan, we assess risks of the tour and are happy to complete a risk assessment for you upon request.
 In addition, students are given a safety briefing during orientation, along with a card with emergency numbers, accommodation addresses and phone numbers.